akarsh033/ANN_for_Regression/README.md

 # neuralNetworkForRegressionProblem
-A deep learning model for predicting power consumption.
-This is regression problem.
+A deep learning model for predicting power consumption based on a time series dataset.

 ### Code is available in .ipynb and .py files